The Night of the Doctor: Writing

+Filming

 "The Night of the Doctor" was recorded at Roath Lock on 7–8 May 2013; the first day of filming consisted of all scenes taking place on the planet Karn, while the second day consisted of scenes in Cass' spaceship.
 Rather than a return to the costume from the TV movie or using the new image that Big Finish had introduced, Moffat decided on a variation of the TV movie outfit designed by Howard Burden.
 The new outfit referenced the previous one, retaining the long green coat and grey waistcoat, but making it appear more of an "adventurer's" rather than "gentleman's" outfit.
 At the same time, pictures of McGann in costume were taken on the Eleventh Doctor's TARDIS console room set.

 An archival photograph of John Hurt as Rodion Raskolnikov in the 1979 BBC adaptation of Crime and Punishment was used to represent the reflection of the young War Doctor.

 Broadcast and reception

 The broadcast of the episode came as a surprise to viewers, as it was announced via Twitter less than an hour before its release.
 The appearance of Paul McGann was similarly unexpected.
-The mini-episode was intended to be released during the actual week of the anniversary, but was brought forward owing to the fact that its existence, as well as the surprise presence of McGann as the Eighth Doctor, were about to be leaked.
+The mini-episode was intended to be released during the actual week of the anniversary, but was brought forward as its existence, as well as the surprise presence of McGann as the Eighth Doctor, were about to be leaked.
 The Atlantic listed "The Night of the Doctor" as one of the best television episodes of 2013.

 The episode was made available on the BBC's YouTube site, its iPlayer service, and on the BBC Red Button service.
 "The Night of the Doctor" received over 2.5 million views within the week of its release.
 McGann's reprise performance was met with acclaim; fans of the episode campaigned for the BBC to grant the Eighth Doctor his own spin-off series, with one petition on Change.org accumulating over 15,000 signatures.

 BBC America aired the episode on 25 December 2013 as part of an expanded broadcast of "The Day of the Doctor" including deleted scenes excluded from the normal US broadcast honouring the 50th Anniversary as well as Matt Smith's final episode which aired immediately following it and his farewell special.